ahwayakchih/nobbic/docs/actions/list.markdown

 ## `list` APP_NAME

-This action simply passes output of `podman pod ps` filtered for pods created with nobbic.
+This action simply filters output of `podman pod ps` for pods created with nobbic.

 ```sh
 nobbic list